Open-Systems-Pharmacology/OSPSuite.ReportingFramework/README.md

 ## License

-OSPSuite.Plots Library is released under the [GPLv2 License](LICENSE).
+OSPSuite.ReportingFrameworks Library is released under the [GPLv2 License](LICENSE).

 All trademarks within this document belong to their legitimate owners.